 What the evidence tells us

-The shape and size of the employee owned sector is changing.
-Once reliant on a handful of large businesses, more recently there has been growth in employee ownership as a succession option for SMEs and family businesses.
+Plus, the shape and size of the employee owned sector is changing.
+Once reliant on a handful of large businesses, the growth in employee ownership as a succession option for SMEs and family businesses is continuing at pace.

 White Rose Centre for Employee Ownership survey

 Data from the White Rose Centre for Employee Ownership survey published in June 2020 shows there are 470 employee owned businesses in the UK.

 Figures for the White Rose Centre for Employee Ownership survey are provided by Prof Andrew Robinson (University of Leeds) & Prof Andrew Pendleton (UNSW).
 The definition of employee ownership British firms where 25 per cent or more of the ownership of the company is broadly held by all or most employees (or on their behalf by a trust).